MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/what-is-azure-pipelines.md

 ## Continuous integration

-Continuous integration is a practice that development teams use to automate merging and testing code.
+Continuous integration (CI) is a practice development teams use to automate merging and testing code.
 CI helps to catch bugs early in the development cycle, making them less expensive to fix.

 To ensure quality, Azure Pipelines executes automated tests as part of the CI process.
 Azure Pipelines CI systems produce artifacts and feed them to release processes to drive continuous deployments.